AbdulRazzak6478/auth-api-gateway/README.md

 ```
 - based on the id of the customer is assign a role
 - whoever are admin can change the roles .

+- there is a api-gateway `reverse proxy` where the user after authentication can proceed to those routes
+- Inter service communication is implemented using axios lib.
+- so that all routes and api's are secure and protected .